Gerbs2193/pands-problem-sheet/README.md

 This repository is all about the weekly problem set issued by Andrew during the Programming and Scripting module in the Higher Diploma in Data Analytics course in ATU.\

 Here, I will go through and explain how I solved each weekly problem sheet task, the resources I used that were essential to both my understanding of the problem being asked and how I implemented the solutions using said resources.
-I had next to zero experience using any programming language and, as such, i relied heavily on the extra reading Andrew supplied through the module page and the almost limitless resources online.
+I will be specific as to how I solved each challenge giving references to all my inspiration - be it direct or indirect.
+I will also go into how each solution can be run in practical ways to use them in the real word to solve every-day problems.
+I had next to zero experience using any programming language and, as such, I relied heavily on the extra reading Andrew supplied through the module page and the almost limitless resources online.

 ## Table Of Contents
 - [helloworld1.py](#helloworld1.py)